Rainforest and Bronzebacks (Part 4)

 Elliston was damn windy but scenic

 Swapping sides of the Eyre, we headed back north to spend the night in more mallee.
 Light was fading by the time arrived and headed out into the triodia.
 Over an hour of raking yielded nothing but one find, fortunately, it was something I was very glad to see.
-A grumpy and slightly stumpy Painted Delma (D. petersoni) was unearthed under an unremarkable hummock and joined us for photos at last light.
-Replacing him back in his refuge we retreated to a nearby outcrop in the hope of spotlighting a Ranges Stone Gecko (D. furcosus), but temperatures were dropping swiftly.
-No Stone Gecko was to be found in the cold and the wind, despite several Southern Rock Dtella’s (G. lazelli) and Bynoe’s Geckos (H. binoei) being spotted on the prowl.
+A grumpy and slightly stumpy Painted Delma (Delma petersoni) was unearthed under an unremarkable hummock and joined us for photos at last light.
+Replacing him back in his refuge we retreated to a nearby outcrop in the hope of spotlighting a Ranges Stone Gecko (Diplodactylus furcosus), but temperatures were dropping swiftly.
+No Stone Gecko was to be found in the cold and the wind, despite several Southern Rock Dtella’s (Gehyra lazelli) and Bynoe’s Geckos (Heteronotia binoei) being spotted on the prowl.
 Cutting our losses, we made our way down to the township of Whyalla for another roadside pull out camp.

 Delma petersoni